 During the panel, industry leaders tackled supply issues, inflation, and security, and what telecommunications companies can do and offer to offset increased costs and uncertainty.

-While this panel focused on the challenges to come, we’ve reframed the topic to identify three opportunities these challenges present.
+While this panel of telecommunications experts focused on the challenges to come, we’ve reframed the topic to identify three opportunities these challenges present.

 1. The opportunity to be financially and digitally agile.

 Since the pandemic, supply chain struggles have been a hot topic.
 Supply chain concerns seem to touch every industry from food service to logistics to, yes, telecommunications.
 Similarly, inflation – partially brought on by and intrinsically linked to supply chain challenges – is a ubiquitous, cross-industry issue.
 Supply, demand, and pricing fluctuations over the past few years have hurt businesses and created general economic uncertainty.

 As a result of these challenges, companies struggle with missed delivery dates, the inability to run projects on predetermined timelines, and the need to set expectations around costs and timelines with customers before losing their business.
 At the same time, telcos face pressures between margins and topline costs as prices for equipment, labor, and materials skyrocket.
 All the while, the impending recession causes companies to reconsider their budgets.
 As budgets tighten across the board, business buyers and consumers seek cheaper alternatives, putting further pressure on telcos’ budgets and cost structures.

 "The amount of change that happens in the next 10 years is going to outpace the last 25 years” – Steve Smith, Zayo CEO at Metro Connect 2023